A stone's throw from Ostbahnhof station in the German capital, Berlin, you will come across this brick water tower from 1880.

 In the Herzberge landscape park, a green oasis in Berlin's Lichtenberg district, the Queen Elisabeth evangelical hospital was built at the end of the nineteenth century and was heated from a separate boiler room.

 In 1837, August Borsig set up a workshop on Chausseestraße in Berlin.
-Three years later, he assembled his first locomotive, the first of many.
+He assembled his first locomotive three years later, the first of many.

 A 50-meter-high water tower rises from the ground between the former Tempelhof railway yard tracks in Berlin.
 With a capacity of 400 cubic meters of water, he could supply ten steam locomotives with the snap of a finger.